miridoro/wdi-project-2/README.md

 * Command: git add -A
 * Command: git commit -m""
 * Command: git push origin master && git push heroku master
+* If changing the name of the app, need to run this command:
+* git remote rm heroku
+* heroku git:remote -a salamanderbikes

 #### Problems & Challenges